gurjie/Applocker/README.md

 # Applocker
+* Needs comments and refactoring *
 This is just a personal proejct.

 Python GUI which invokes scheduled tasks to block/unblock files at certain times.